-To get the most out of wild mage you want to cast lots of spells to increase the chance of your Wild Magic surges.
-Consider using Sorcery Points to break higher level spells into multiple low level spells, and look for ways to cast spells as bonus actions, or reactions, so that you can use them more often.
+To get the most out of Wild Magic, you want to cast lots of spells to increase the chance of your Wild Magic Surges.
+Consider using Sorcery Points to break higher-level spells into multiple low-level spells, and look for ways to cast spells as bonus actions or reactions, so that you can use them more often.

 |1||Aberrant Mind, Psionic Spells, Telepathic Speech|

 Found in Tasha’s Cauldron of Everything, the Aberrant Mind archetype allows your mind to be warped by alien influences to the point that you gain a power called Revelation in Flesh.
 How you respond to reading that ability name probably says more about whether you will enjoy this class than anything else.